-The inclusion of mass asymmetries of the stars is straightforward, we just have to take $Q\neq 0$ in eq. (\ref{expanded-ht-metric}) and follow the procedure presented in this work, and then, it is possible to find this effect in the wave function.
+The inclusion of mass asymmetries of the stars is straightforward, we just have to take $Q\neq 0$ in eq. (\ref{expanded-ht-metric}) and follow the procedure presented in this work, and then, this effect may be found in the wave function.

-If we think in terms of experimental results, the best way is to study this effect is to look for observables for which the rotational phase (\ref{jphase}) is important, as for example in the analysis of the final state interactions of decays or in the study of interacting particles.
-We must also remark that even if this kind of effect is small, an experimental verification is a proof of the frame dragging by rotating objects in and consequently of the general theory of relativity influence in quantum systems.
+If we think in terms of experimental results, the best way to study this effect is to look for observables for which the rotational phase (\ref{jphase}) is important, such as in the analysis of the final state interactions of decaying particles or in the study of interacting particles.
+We must also remark that even if this kind of effect is small, an experimental verification would be proof of the frame-dragging by rotating objects and, consequently, of the theory of general relativity's influence on quantum systems.